If you are an indoor gardener, you need to understand one vital fact. You must use a high-quality and effective grow light.

-Some growers believe that HPS lamps are better than LEDs for plant growth, but that’s simply untrue.
+Some growers believe HPS lamps are better than LED lights for plant growth, but that is not true.

-First, LEDs are far more efficient than HPS lamps.
-The PPF efficacy (PPE) of an HPS lamp is below 1 μmol/J (around 0.9 μmol/J), while most modern LED grow lights has a PPE above 2 μmol/J.
+First, LED grow lights are far more efficient than HPS lamps.
+The PPF efficacy (PPE) of an HPS lamp is below one μmol/J (around 0.9 μmol/J), while most modern LED grow lights have a PPE above two μmol/J.